Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{enefiting} from large-scale pretraining on diverse corpora and massive parameterization, Large Language Models (LLMs) learn reusable representations and flexible reasoning patterns that transfer across tasks \cite{naveed2025llm,ye2024cross,budnikov2025generalization}.
-This transferability motivates deploying LLMs as general-purpose systems in the wild.
-However, real deployments are open and non-stationary, where new tasks emerge and data distributions drift over time, so neither a fixed prompt nor a one-off update remains valid for long, leading to repeated prompt engineering, data curation, and model updates \cite{prompt_engineering}.
-This inflates maintenance costs and slows down adaptation cycles.
-When updates lag behind, it also undermines system robustness and reliability.
-For example, in medical question answering, as diseases and treatment guidelines evolve, a model that does not keep up with updated knowledge and shifting query distributions can produce outdated or incorrect responses, which may raise safety concerns \cite{llm_survey}.
+Large Language Models (LLMs), trained on diverse corpora with vast parameter counts, acquire reusable representations and flexible reasoning patterns that enable cross-task generalization~\cite{naveed2025llm,ye2024cross,budnikov2025generalization,kejriwal2024nmi}, making them promising general-purpose solutions for practical deployment.
+In real-world scenarios, the open and non-stationary nature of streaming data, where new tasks emerge and data distributions drift continuously, renders any fixed prompt or one-off model update quickly obsolete, necessitating costly cycles of manual prompt engineering, data curation, and model updates \cite{prompt_engineering}, which increases maintenance overhead, slows adaptation, and ultimately compromises system robustness when updates lag behind.
+For example, in medical question answering, as diseases and treatment guidelines evolve, a model that cannot keep pace with updated knowledge and shifting query distributions can produce outdated or incorrect responses, raising safety concerns \cite{llm_survey}.
+The Test-Time Adaptation (TTA) \cite{tta,tta1,tta2} paradigm has been proposed to adapt LLMs to open streams, leveraging unsupervised objectives to align model parameters with shifting data distributions during inference \cite{tent,clust3,foa, poem,t2ard}.
+Yet, existing TTA methods face persistent challenges and remain brittle when confronted with unseen-task patterns and complex temporal shifts, falling short of the demands of robust open-world deployment.

-To mitigate these issues, prior work on Test-Time Adaptation (TTA) \cite{tta} leverages unsupervised objectives to dynamically align model parameters to the target distribution during inference, aiming to improve robustness under distribution shift \cite{tent,clust3,foa,poem,t2ard}.
-However, in deployment settings with evolving tasks and long-horizon shifts in label or intent space, conventional TTA often relies on a fixed hand-designed objective and applies updates over a broad parameter space without preserving shared source knowledge or accounting for the reliability of adaptation signals.
-This design can amplify noise from unreliable pseudo-supervision, induce representation drift, and compromise the integrity of transferable knowledge as the stream evolves \cite{t2ard}.
-These limitations motivate mechanisms that confine plasticity to a dedicated subspace that minimally interferes with shared source knowledge and regulate test-time updates using more reliable learning signals and an update-strength controller.